AutoMQ/automq/README.md

 - **Cloud Native**: Built on cloud service.
 Every system design decision take cloud service's feature and billing items into consideration to offer best low-latency, scalable, reliable and cost-effective Kafka service on cloud.
 - **Serverless**:
   - Auto Scaling: Watch key metrics of cluster and scale in/out automatically to match you workload and achieve pay-as-you-go.
-  - Scaling in seconds: Computing layer (broker) is stateless and could scale in/out in seconds, which make AutoMQ true serverless.[Learn more](https://docs.automq.com/docs/automq-s3kafka/Eo4Bweg4eiPegykLpAycED1yn7g)
+  - Scaling in seconds: Computing layer (broker) is stateless and could scale in/out in seconds, which make AutoMQ true serverless.
+[Learn more](https://docs.automq.com/docs/automq-s3kafka/Eo4Bweg4eiPegykLpAycED1yn7g)
   - Infinite scalable: Use cloud's object storage as the main storage, never worry about storage capacity.
 - **Manage-less**: Built-in auto-balancer component balance partition and network traffic across brokers automatically.
 Never worry about partition re-balance.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GSN2wZjeWiR70YkZiRsc6Hqsneh)
 - **Cost effective**: Use object storage as the main storage, take billing items into consideration when design system, fully utilize the cloud service, all of them contribute to AutoMQ and make it 10x cheaper than Apache Kafka.
 Refer [this report](https://docs.automq.com/docs/automq-s3kafka/EJBvwM3dNic6uYkZAWwc7nmrnae) to see how we cut Apache Kafka billing by 90% on the cloud.